-Take a short boat ride over the Malaysian border to arrive at Four Seasons Resort Langkawi, on an island that’s home to fantastically diverse wildlife and one of the world’s most ancient rainforests.
+The island where Four Seasons Resort Langkawi stands is home as well to fantastically diverse wildlife and one of the world’s most ancient rainforests.
 And there’s the water.

-Under two hours from Bali by plane is the bustling city of Jakarta and its urban oasis, Four Seasons Hotel Jakarta.
+Less than two hours from Bali by plane is the bustling city of Jakarta, and within the city stands its urban oasis, Four Seasons Hotel Jakarta.
 “The city is full of hidden gems,” says Rizky Pratama, Concierge Supervisor.
 He recommends visiting Taman Mini Indonesia Indah , “Indonesia’s Beautiful Miniature.”
 This green space in East Jakarta celebrates the archipelago’s heritage with 34 traditional house pavilions, one for each of Indonesia’s provinces, displaying its traditions.

 “Pay a visit to the biggest Chinatown in Indonesia,” says Administrative Assistant Vera Catherine.
 “While you’re there, don’t forget to check my favourite coffee in town, Kopi Es Tak Kie at Pecinan, Glodok.”